Measurement-Induced Landscape Transitions and Coding Barren Plateaus in Hybrid Variational Quantum Circuits: Introduction

-Numerous strategies have been proposed to mitigate barren plateaus.
-These include problem-inspired \cite{Mele_hamiltonian_variational_ansatz_2022} and adaptive ansatz \cite{Grimsley_adaptive_bp_2023} , local cost function\cite{Cerezo_cost_function_bp_2021}, pre-training\cite{Friedrich_pre_training_2022}, identity-block initialization\cite{Grant_initialization_2019}, etc. Some recent studies have focused on the relationship between entanglement growth in random circuits and the onset of barren plateaus \cite{Marrero_entanglement_bp_2021, Patti_entanglement_bp_2021, Sack_2022}.
-Computing the many-body entanglement during the training process can be helpful to avoid BP via control of learning rate\cite{Sack_2022}.
-Nevertheless, the strategies proposed so far are either ad-hoc or increase the depth of the circuit, so we are still far from solving the BP problem.
+Numerous strategies have been proposed to mitigate BPs.
+These include problem-inspired \cite{Mele_hamiltonian_variational_ansatz_2022} and adaptive ansätze \cite{Grimsley_adaptive_bp_2023}, local cost functions \cite{Cerezo_cost_function_bp_2021}, pre-training techniques \cite{Friedrich_pre_training_2022}, layerwise learning \cite{Skolik_2021_layerwise_learning}, and identity-block initialization \cite{Grant_initialization_2019}.
+Additionally, recent studies have explored the critical relationship between entanglement growth in random circuits and the onset of BPs \cite{Marrero_entanglement_bp_2021, Patti_entanglement_bp_2021, Sack_2022}.
+For example, computing many-body entanglement during the training process can help avoid BPs by dynamically controlling the learning rate \cite{Sack_2022}.
+Nevertheless, existing mitigation strategies typically exchange BPs for other significant bottlenecks such as increased circuit depths, substantial computational overhead, or restricted ansatz expressibility.
+Consequently, a scalable solution remains elusive.